txtms/api/source/index.html.md

 >
 > You can alwasy add more extra fields as json in data.

 TxtMS uses API keys to allow access to the API.
-You can register a new TxtMS API key at our [Account Area](http://txtms.de/accounts).
+You can register a new TxtMS API key at our [Account Area](http://txtms.de/admin/accounts).

 Txtms expects for the API key to be included in all API requests to the server in a header that looks like the following:

-`Authorization: meowmeowmeow`
+`Api-Key: txtmstx7329&R2c`

+If you wish to add more attributes, you can always add them as json in `data` attribute.

 <aside class="notice">
-You must replace <code><YOUR API KEY></code> with your personal API key.
+You must replace <YOUR API KEY> with your personal API key.
 </aside>

-# Orders/Leads
+# Orders

 ## Get Orders